Lukhausen/Lepus/typst/supercharged-dhbw/chapters/limitations.typ

 == Advanced Inference Optimization Strategies

 While our research focused primarily on model training methodology rather than inference optimization, implementing multi-perspective inference would likely enhance performance substantially.
-Previous studies have demonstrated that transformation-based inference techniques—particularly those involving geometric manipulations such as rotation and mirroring—can significantly improve performance on ARC tasks. @franzen2024architect Our training data incorporated these transformations, but we did not leverage them during inference.
+Previous studies have demonstrated that transformation-based inference techniques, particularly those involving geometric manipulations such as rotation and mirroring, can significantly improve performance on ARC tasks. @franzen2024architect Our training data incorporated these transformations, but we did not leverage them during inference.

 A particularly promising approach would involve: